 The Sales Dream Team: Who Will Be My Role Model?

 Last week I ran into the problem three more times, which got me thinking again.
-Early in the week, I had lunch with a builder who told me about the huge and expensive appreciation dinner he planned for salespeople and real estate agents.
-Out of 150 written commitments to attend, about one-third actually showed up!
+Early in the week, I had lunch with a builder who told me about the huge and expensive appreciation dinner he'd planned for salespeople and real estate agents.
+Out of 150 written commitments to attend, about one-third of those invited actually showed up!
 Even those who got awards didn’t show.
 The builder said he ate so much shrimp that his cholesterol level soared to a record high.
 (I’m guessing it was more the stress from paying for all the food that went to waste.)

 Then I got a call from a VP at a regional builder in the West who happened to find my old column.
 He said it spoke to the issues he was facing and was calling me so I could share the heart-warming success stories I had heard.
 He had just committed to trying something totally different with his salesforce—he just didn’t know what it was.
-He wanted great examples from builders around the country and I pride myself at always being a good and ready source for such examples.
+He wanted great examples from builders around the country, and I pride myself at always being a good and ready source for such examples.
 I had to tell him the truth: I didn’t have any.

 So here’s my question: Are there really not any great examples of a large salesforce becoming 100% fully engaged with a builder doing extraordinary things, or am I just hanging out with the wrong people?
 This is not to say that I haven’t met some astounding salespeople.
 I have.
 I’m thinking right now of Sally in Michigan, Jeff in Colorado, Anne in Florida.
 They are out there.
 But what I don’t see is a large group in one company that totally knocks my socks off.
 (I love having my socks knocked off.)
 Yet this has happened in construction, service, land development, finance, and accounting.